OpenTranslationBible/open-bible/en-GB/29.Joel/md/joel-01.md

 ## Joel 1:16

-> Has not the food been cut off before our eyes,
+> Is not the food removed before our eyes,
-> joy and gladness from the house of our God?
+> and joy and gladness from the house of our God?

 ## Joel 1:17

-> The seeds are shrivelled beneath the clods;
+> The seeds lie shrivelled beneath the soil;
 > the storehouses are in ruins,
 > the granaries have been broken down,
 > for the grain has dried up.